GenomiqueENS/toulligQC/README.md

 sed '/^$/d' /import/config.txt > /import/conf.txt<br/>
 config_file=/import/conf.txt

-For these two lines you must indicate the path toward your config file for the first line before the > token.
+For these two lines you must indicate the path toward your config file for the first line before the > without delete sed command.
 Then you must indicate the path where your configuration file is with another name than your configuration file.

 After that, we launch the script.

-Without barcode and  without docker <br/>
+Without barcode <br/>
- python3 main.py -n 20170104FAF04250
+ python3 main.py -n 20170104FAF04250 -c /home/config.txt

 With barcodes <br/>
-python3 main.py -n 20170104FAF04250 -b
+python3 main.py -n 20170104FAF04250 -b -c /home/config.txt

-With docker<br/>
-python3 main.py -n  20170104FAF04250 -d

 Here the run name is 20170104FAF04250.